aponcedeleonch/Spotify-helper/README.md

 ```sh
 python spotify_helper.py -a play_saved_songs --num_play_songs 10 --not_wait_songs_to_play
 ```

+To implement your own shuffle but still use the code on this repository the only thing you need to change is the function `random_all_songs` at file `utils.py`.
+Just in case my shuffle is also driving you crazy.

 Finally, to get some general usage of the script use:
 ```sh